 - A Canadian citizen or are legally entitled to work in Canada.

 Applicants who have passed the QE (Part 1) of the Physiotherapy Competency Exam (PCE), and have registered for but not yet undertaken the clinical/ part 2 of the exam, may apply for a Practicing (Sponsored) license to practice in Nova Scotia.
-This registration requires you to have a licensed, practicing physiotherapist as a Sponsor.
+This is a provisional registration and requires you to have a licensed, practicing physiotherapist as a Sponsor.
 The Practicing Sponsored registration is for a limited time period of 12 months to allowing you to practice in Nova Scotia until the next sitting of the clinical (part 2) of the PCE.

 Applicants for this registration must submit proof of being enrolled in the PCE process and must work in a Supervised practice situation.
 This requires the applicant to arrange for a sponsor with a minimum of two years practice experience and to provide the Registrar with the completed Sponsor Form prior to completion of registration.
 Sponsorship Guidelines and report forms are located on the NSCP website under the Sponsored Practice.
 The Nova Scotia College of Physiotherapists, upon issuing the Practicing Sponsored License requires the member to sit the next available Clinical exam.
 If the member fails their initial attempt at the clinical/part 2 of the PCE, he/she must sit at the next offering of the exam.
 Members who do not pass part 2 of the PCE within two sittings or one year, whichever comes first, will have their license revoked.
 Candidates who pass both part 1 and part 2 of the PCE are eligible for full practicing registration/license in the Nova Scotia College of Physiotherapists upon submitting proof of successful completion to the Registrar.

 In order to be granted a Practicing (Sponsored) License you must complete the Online Registration for licensure in the Nova Scotia College of Physiotherapists (NSCP).
 Please review the Guidelines and the registration checklist and complete your Registration and submit the following documents:

 - A notarized copy of your physiotherapy diploma/degree (or letter from convocating University in the interim)